howtoprogram/apache-kafka-examples/spring-kafka-example/README.md

 **Right click -> Run As -> JUnit Test** or use the shortcut: **Alt+Shift+x, t** to start the test

-All the source code are described in: [Create Multi-threaded Apache Kafka Consumer](http://howtoprogram.xyz/2016/09/23/spring-kafka-tutorial/)
+All the source code are described in: [Spring Kafka Tutorial](http://howtoprogram.xyz/2016/09/23/spring-kafka-tutorial/)
 ## 4. Related Posts

 ###[Getting started with Apache Kafka 0.9](http://howtoprogram.xyz/2016/04/30/getting-started-apache-kafka-0-9)